JoshuaCarisma/JoshuaCarisma/README.md

-# Joshua Carisma - he/him

-**Data Scientist | Health Innovator | Tech Enthusiast**
+# Data Scientist | Health Tech Innovator | Entrepreneur

-📈 Passionate about using data to create impactful solutions in healthcare, fitness, and business.
+📊 Passionate about using data to create impactful solutions in healthcare, fitness, and business.
-⚙️ Combining Python, SQL, and AI to build tools that enhance health outcomes and drive business success.
+💡 Combining Python, SQL, and AI to build tools that enhance health outcomes and drive business success.
 🏋️‍♂️ Using technology to revolutionize fitness coaching with data-driven insights.
-💼 Aiming to apply data science for societal good, ensuring technology benefits everyone.
+🌟 Aiming to apply data science for societal good, ensuring technology benefits everyone.
 🌐 Based in Los Angeles, CA

 ---